ValeriusGC/jundo/README.md

 ## Advanced using

-This example is a part of JavaFx app.
-It illustrates all library's advanced features.
+This example is a part of [JavaFx app](https://github.com/ValeriusGC/jundo_javafx_sample).
+It illustrates library's advanced features.

 As mentioned above, advanced using requires more complex approach.

 First af all you should plan the design of your 'undo stack' for specific subject.